Welcome to

 • Go to the Daily Usage section of your dashboard

-As a new customer, you’re currently on Time-of-Use pricing, If you wish to stay on that plan, great!
+As a new customer, you are already on Time-of-Use pricing.
+If you wish to stay on that plan, great!
 There’s nothing else you need to do!

-However, if you’d like to switch from TOU to Tiered Pricing, there are a few easy ways to make the change.
-Switching your plan through My Account is the easiest and most convenient way to make the change.
+However, if you would like to switch from TOU to Tiered Pricing or ULO, there are a two easy ways to make the change.
+Switching your plan through My Account is the easiest and most convenient way to make the change:

 Please follow these instructions to switch your pricing plan: